OpenFn/docs/docs/build-for-developers/build-compliant-apps.md

 ---
-title: Developing Connected Applications
+title: Developing connected applications
-sidebar_label: Building Compliant APIs
+sidebar_label: Building compliant APIs
 ---

 This section is for you if you are hoping to build or extend an existing